Phi Nhung: Early life

 From a young age, Phi Nhung listened to Vietnamese folk music which later influenced her own music.

 In 1982, Phi Nhung's mother died.
-Now orphaned, Phạm went to live with her grandparents.
+Now orphaned at age 12, Phạm went to live with her grandparents.
 She became a financial caregiver to her five siblings.

 Career

 In October 1989, Phi Nhung emigrated to the United States as part of its immigration policy towards Amerasian war offspring.
 She moved to Tampa, Florida where she met Trizzie Phuong Trinh, a Vietnamese-American singer at a charity concert for a temple.
 Recognizing her talent, Trizzie advised Phi Nhung to go to California to pursue her dreams.
 Because she came late to this country, she was very hesitant.
 In 1993, she moved to Orange County, California.

 Her first appearance on stage proved to not be spectacular, causing her to want to abandon her dreams of becoming a singer.
 Fortunately, thanks to the encouragement of female singer Huong Lan, Phi Nhung has decided to pursue her career as far as possible.
 Phi Nhung began to gain popularity after her duet "Que River 1" with famous singer Thai Châu in Hollywood Night 15, after which she made a debut CD with voices of two great singers and American Huyen Vu Tuan.
 In a recent interview Phi Nhung had confided that to make it big in the music industry, she risked a lot of sweat and tears to pursue the profession, as well as having to self-selling CD's, and singing at music bars.

 Phi Nhung returned to Vietnam in 2005 to perform, where her popularity began to rise.
 Besides singing, she has had film roles, acted as drama artist, comedian and emcee.
 When in the United States, she performed with CarbonWorks, a musical group founded by Neal Barnard, who also founded Physicians Committee for Responsible Medicine.

 In 2014, Phi Nhung accepted an invitation to become judge of a reality TV show searching for musical talent and lyrical Solo Bolero 2014.
 With the comment centered, detailed and reasonable music reviews, Phi Nhung was loved and admired by both contestants and the audience.

 In 2015, Phi Nhung accepted the invitation to become guest judge of the Southern Star program (Jury Final Exam 5 night).
 Subsequently she also appeared in the role of judge of the Bolero 2 Solo 2015 season.

 In early 2016, alongside Hoai Linh, Phi Nhung participated as a judge for the Southern Stars 2016 gameshow.

 In early 2021, she participated in the game show of Ky Uc Vui Ve.